50 mile course – one feed station – Green signs

 The 50 mile route takes a gentle climb out of Marlow towards Frieth and Fingest which will ease you in gradually.
-The first climb of the day is Oxford Road – known as Windmill Hill for obvious reasons.
-This is the windmill that featured in the children’s classic film Chitty Chitty Bang Bang.
+The first climb of the day is Oxford Road.
 The bottom of this climb is the toughest, once you’ve completed for the first 100 metres you’re past the worst.
 At the top you are rewarded with fabulous views of the Hambledon Valley and Turville (filming location for many TV shows including Midsomer Murders, Vicar of Dibley, Lewis, Miss Marple, Jonathan Creek).

 Now a steady, gradual climb up to the highest point on the route at Stokenchurch followed by a glorious, fast descent, exhilarating for even the most reluctant of downhillers.